HunterHoburg/lifeGameFrontend/gameEvents.md

 Turns out your spouse is quite the con artist; they made off with $200,000 of your money and are living quite comfortably on the beaches of Cozumel.
 At least SOMEONE'S happy!

 Your spouse enrolled all of your kids in a private school with tuition to rival an Ivy League school.
 You pay $200,000, but your kids will get a great education!
 Right?

+You dropped your wedding ring into the toilet while cleaning, and accidentally hit the flush handle in your panic.
+That's $20,000 down the drain.

 NATURAL DISASTER